grnet/okeanos-LoD/webapp/api-doc/docs/UserOkeanosProjects.md

 # API - User ~okeanos projects - Description
-User ~okeanos projects call, given an authentication token through the header Authorization, will connect to ~okeanos service and retrieve the project to which the user is a member.
+User ~okeanos projects call, given an authentication token through the header Authorization, will connect to ~okeanos service and retrieve the projects to which the user is a member along with the remaining quotas in each one of them.
-If the token is valid, the API will reply with a "200 Success" code, along with all the project names and ids.
+If the token is valid, the API will reply with a "200 Success" code, along with all the project names, ids and quotas.
 If the token is invalid, the API will reply with a "401 Unauthorized" error along with details regarding the error.